-The Board is committed to promoting the worth and dignity of all individuals regardless of race, color, religion, national origin, sex, pregnancy, age or disability.
+The Board is committed to promoting the worth and dignity of all individuals regardless of race, color, religion, national origin, sex, (including pregnancy, childbirth, sexual orientation, and gender identity), age or disability.
 The Board directs the Superintendent to establish training and other programs to help eliminate racism, unlawful discrimination, harassment, and bullying and to foster an environment of understanding and respect for all individuals.